All Episodes

 Okay.

-All right, now here but let's let's cut to the chase here.
+Now, let's cut to the chase here.

 Are there actually Asian people in Minnesota who are offensive that this thing is called the Asian carp?

-That that's all the imaginings of these very liberal Minnesotans up here.
+That's all the imaginings of these very liberal Minnesotans up here.

-Okay, so the way it is here.
+Okay, so that's the way it is here.

-So no Asians have protested and demanded they change the name of the fish like they're protesting Redskins in Washington.
+So no Asians have protested and demanded they change the name of the fish like they're protesting rider Redskins in Washington.

-We're all supposed to be thankful because they're trying to keep them out of here that our government's doing something, I guess.
+No, we're all supposed to be thankful because they're trying to keep them out of here that our government's doing something, I guess.

 Well, good luck.